apraamcos/public-search-ui/README.md

 ## Overview

-The APRA AMCOS Public Work Search API provides a way for authorized third-party applications to search for musical works in the APRA AMCOS database.
+The APRA AMCOS Public Work Search API provides a way for authorized client applications to search for musical works in the APRA AMCOS database.
 This document provides comprehensive information about the API's functionality, request parameters, response structure, and validation rules.

 ## Endpoint